Newark, Sutton and Westmore; Caledonia and Orleans Counties

 Willoughby State Forest South End Recreation Area

 Through a grant from the Northern Borders Regional Commission, enhancements for the South End of Lake Willoughby are being planned.
-To view the most recent version of the conceptual plan, prepared by SEGroup in Burlington, Vermont, follow the link below.
+A site visit is planned to review the latest proposal on the ground with an informational meeting to follow.

 For more information: 802-751-0110; 802-535-8410; email@example.com